john-paul-keenan/kong/README.md

 If you remember, when we first started the Kong container, we assigned a lot of the Kong environmental variables.
 However, if we `cat etc/kong/kong.conf.default`, we’ll notice none of those changes seem to be reflected there.
 This is because we passed those new values through as environmental variables.
 Environmental variables are saved `/usr/local/kong/.kong_env` and are are auto generated every time kong starts.

-### The next teps are not required because Kong remembers the values you have for the enviromental variables.
+### The next steps are not required because Kong remembers the values you have for the enviromental variables.
 We are changing them because this is a trainning excerise and this change will make parts of what we do later make more sense.

 Let's update some values in the actual kong.conf file.